 - Lack of protective barriers around electrical sources

-- Lack of efficient emergency response in the event of an electrocution (failure to administer CPR (cardiopulmonary resuscitation) or ACLS (advanced cardiac life support)
+- Lack of efficient emergency response (failure to administer CPR (cardiopulmonary resuscitation) or ACLS (advanced cardiac life support)

 If you or a loved one has suffered an electrocution injury, and you feel the accident was a direct result of an employer’s failure to provide a safe working environment, please contact Hewitt & Salvatore, PLLC, Attorneys at Law.
 Your family may be entitled to collect substantial compensation for the financial and emotional effects of the life-changing injury.
 We have offices in Fayetteville and Beckley, and we would be happy to hear your story.